-(a) The Department of Commerce and Economic Development has statutory authority to administer the Alaska Product Preference under AS 36.30 and 3 ACC 92.
-The department publishes the "Alaskan Product Preference List" twice a year.
-Only products included in the list that was published at least 30 days before this Request for Proposal was issued will be eligible to receive preference in the award of this offer.
+a.
+The Commissioner of Commerce and Economic Development administers the Alaska Product Preferences program under AS 36.30 and publishes the "Alaska Product Preferences List."
+Only products included in the list that was published at least 30 days before the solicitation was issued will be eligible to receive preference in the evaluation of offers.
+(This provision for preference does not apply to solicitations for forest products, including timber, lumber, manufactured lumber products, and construction.
+Alaska forest product preference is covered by the Instruction of this solicitation entitled "Use of Local Forest Products.")

-(b) Materials and supplies with value added in the state are: (1) more than 25 percent and less than 50 percent produced or manufactured in the state are Class I products and will be given a three percent (3%) preference.
-(2) More than 50 percent and less than 75 percent produced or manufactured in the state are Class II products which will be given a five percent (5%) preference.
-(3) More than 75 percent produced or manufactured in the state are Class III products and will be given a seven percent (7%) preference.
+- b.
+Materials and supplies with value added in the state that are: - (1) More than 25 percent and less than 50 percent produced or manufactured in the state are Class I and will be given a three percent (3%) preference. - (2) More than 50 percent and less than 75 percent produced or manufactured in the state are Class II products which will be given a five percent (5%) preference. - (3) More than 75 percent produced in the state are Class III and will be given a seven percent (7%) preference.

-(c) Offerors claiming this preference shall so indicate clearly in their proposal and indicate class of preference claimed (I, II, or III).
+c.
+Offerors claiming this preference shall so indicate clearly in the offer, indicate class of preference claimed (I, II, or III), and the item or items to which the preference applies.
 Failure to so indicate will result in no preference being granted.
+Offerors are encouraged to review the provisions AS 36.30.322 - 338 to determine product preferences to which they may be entitled.